 Generally, you will not be able to withdraw your BNZ KiwiSaver savings until you reach your KiwiSaver Retirement Age.
+Your KiwiSaver Retirement Age is the date you qualify for New Zealand superannuation.

 You do not have to withdraw your KiwiSaver savings once you reach your KiwiSaver Retirement Age.
 You can remain a member of BNZ KiwiSaver (provided you have a minimum balance of \$1,000 or more).